EdwardGerman/Columnar-Transposition-Cipher/README.md

 4. Decoding text when **`split size`** is unknown.
     - In a for loop we do decoding operation with known the **`split size`** for each probable value of split size.
     - Checking of a CPL for correctness (must be like chain)
-    - If CPL is correct, we restore initial order of columns and recovere the text.
+    - If CPL is correct, we restore initial order of columns and recovery the text.

 ---
 ## **Description of project files and folders**